 The yawning gap in the quantity and quality of India and China's infrastructure near the LAC has multiple implications.
 Militarily, these implications for India are far reaching.
-C Raja Mohan a leading expert on China and strategic affairs contends that China's road-building is unlikely to lead to a military confrontation between the two countries, he believes that the current expansion of Chinese infrastructure in Tibet confronts India with a different set of challenges.
-For one, it brutally exposes the poor state of transportation networks on the sub-continental side - the Southern slopes of the himalayas.
+C. Raja Mohan, a leading expert on China and strategic affairs, contends that China's road-building is unlikely to lead to a military confrontation between the two countries, he believes that the current expansion of Chinese infrastructure in Tibet confronts India with a different set of challenges.
+For one, it brutally exposes the poor state of transportation networks on the sub-continental side - the southern slopes of the Himalayas.
 Raja Mohan states that the message from China is clear: on the frontiers, infrastructure is power in its broadest sense.
-China has concentrated on the three Rs along the LAC i.e. Roads, Radars and Reserves.
-PLA troops are located on road heads and have the ability for quick reaction/action given the mobility provided by the road connectivity and early warning by the surveillance radars which have been liberally deployed all along the LAC.
-In addition to an effective and efficient border management this facilitates China's claims to the disputed territories, and brings civil settlements closer to the LAC.
+China has concentrated on the three 'R's along the LAC i.e. Roads, Radars and Reserves.
+PLA troops are located on road heads and have the ability for quick reaction/ action given the mobility provided by the road connectivity and early warning by the surveillance radars which have been liberally deployed all along the LAC.
+In addition to an effective and efficient border management this facilitates China's claims to the disputed territories and brings civil settlements closer to the LAC.

 The roads are the first basic need, the airfields, ALGs and logistics installations can only be constructed once the road communication network is in place.
-India needs to revamp the BRO which has in effect become a dysfunctional organization on account of Human resource issues of status equivalence and a large number of low medical personnel who can not be deployed in mountain and high altitude region in addition to other factors.
+India needs to revamp the BRO which has in effect become a dysfunctional organisation on account of human resource issues of status equivalence and a large number of low medical personnel who cannot be deployed in mountain and high-altitude region in addition to other factors.
 During a visit the Parliamentary Standing Committee on defence was appalled to see the progress of work on the road to Tawang.
-The Chinese on the other side of the Himalayas have constructed over 60,000 kms of road, 5 Air Strips besides the railway line of 1956 km length to Lhasa, which is under extension to Nepal and Yatung close to Sikkim and the Doklam standoff site.
+The Chinese on the other side of the Himalayas have constructed over 60,000 km of road, five air strips besides the railway line of 1,956 km length to Lhasa, which is under extension to Nepal and Yatung close to Sikkim and the Doklam standoff site.